UnexomWid/PadlockU/README.md

 # License

 PadlockU is a project by [UnexomWid](http://unexomwid.github.io).
-The latest version was released on 16/01/2019.
+The latest version is *1.4*.
 It is licensed under the [General Public License (GPL) version 3](https://www.gnu.org/licenses/gpl-3.0.en.html).

 # Usage